nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 ```

 If you need to specify more cluster-specific information regarding your cluster, this can also go here.

-For example, you can specify which queue to use 🚶🏿‍♀🚶🏼‍♀🚶🏽.
+🚶🏿‍♀🚶🏼‍♀🚶🏽 For example, you can specify which queue to use.
 If you only have a single queue, this is as simple as:

 ```nextflow
 params {